 - Ink-Suit Actor: Strongly resembles a clean-shaven William Salyers.

 - It's Personal: Otto reveals that "Oscorp" gained the name it has because he and Norman Osborn made the company together in this continuity.
 They were even best friends in college, known as "The O's", but the two had very different ideas of how to go about helping humanity, with Otto focusing on theoretical sciences to better the body and Norman focusing more on profit via state-of-the-art gadgets and weapons development.
 This led to a falling out, Otto going his own way due to their "differences" with a corporate throw-out implied.
 When Norman pops up again to screw over his research, Otto is not a happy camper, and starts taking shady loans and deals to continue to gain funding as his rage begins to blind his foresight in his work.

 - Like a Son to Me: Peter and Otto clearly mean a lot to each other as colleagues and associates, and Otto's practically like a second father to Peter.
 It's only outright stated near the end after everything's gone to hell.

-- The Mentor: Has been Peter's mentor since Pete was still an undergraduate in college, even hiring him on as his Lab Assistant after Peter graduated.
+- Mentor Archetype: Has been Peter's mentor since Pete was still an undergraduate in college, even hiring him on as his Lab Assistant after Peter graduated.

 - Red Oni, Blue Oni: The red to Peter's blue in their research.
 Otto is driven by his neurodegenerative disorder, and seemingly relies more on his emotions that logical thinking; for example, he's the one who made the decision to jump right into neural interfacing, and Peter's analysis of Otto's resulting interface shows that it has many, many bugs that needed fixing.